 Between each three-way switch or 4-way switch is a pair of “Travelers” which are connected to the common terminals.
 On one of the 3-way switches a LINE or hot wire gets connected to the copper or black screw terminal.
 On the other three-way switch the LOAD wire (The LOAD is the wire that feeds power to the light fixture) gets connected to the copper or black screw terminal.

-Below is a simple diagram that can be applied to all three-way switch connections.
+Below is a simple schematic diagram that can be applied to all three-way electrical light switch connections.
+Please note that this is only a wiring schematic and not the actual wiring method used for 3 way switch installations.

 There are several three-way switch wiring methods that can be used and it is usually the installer that determines what is the best way for his or her purposes.
 The “National Electrical Code” requires that a neutral conductor (White wire) be installed at most light switch locations (Article 404-2(C).